The Best Lizards for Handling: Species That Welcome Your Touch

 Temperament

 Chinese water dragons are easily tamed and are very intelligent.
 They recognize their owners and can form genuine bonds with them.
 They are very friendly and almost never bite when handled properly.
-The only drawback about this lizard is that they have advanced care requirements which can quickly become pricey.

 These lizards will happily chill on your arm or shoulder and keep you company while you do your thing.